partigabor/aromatica-old/content/items/Sichuan_pepper.md

 |       color      |                     red; green                    |
 |botanical database|[POWO](https://powo.science.kew.org/taxon/775625-1)|

 The numbing, red or green fruits of East Asian prickly ash trees.
-Sichuan Pepper (*Zanthoxylum bungeanum* Maxim.) is a culinary spice from the *Rutaceae* family,[^powo] originating in the region(s) of ChinaIt is used for its pericarp, primarily for meats; colic.
+Sichuan Pepper (*Zanthoxylum bungeanum* Maxim.) is a culinary spice from the *Rutaceae* family,[^powo] originating in the region(s) of China.
+It is used for its pericarp, primarily for meats; colic.
 Its aroma is described as woodsy, peppery, with a heat index of 3.[^ucla_medicinal_2002]

+[^powo]: POWO.
+(2022).
+Plants of the World Online (Botanical Database).
+Facilitated by the Royal Botanic Gardens, Kew. http://www.plantsoftheworldonline.org/
+[^ucla_medicinal_2002]: Medicinal Spices Exhibit.
+(2002).
+UCLA Biomedical Library: History & Special Collections. https://unitproj.library.ucla.edu/biomed/spice/index.cfm?spicefilename=taste.txt&itemsuppress=yes&displayswitch=0